On the Fast Track to Full Gold Open Access: Introduction

-The problem was however pinpointed to this model of conducting scientific publishing, namely there are those that truly can't afford the subscription as they are expensive, with the freedom of science also being a chiming sound, and so a movement was started, in a more prominent form this time, which touted Open Access publishing. \cite{White1976,Laakso2011,OGara2019} Through time, various forms of this kind of publishing were designed and put into practice, with the basic idea that the articles should be free for the reader, this kind is typically called Gold Open Access (although there are other kinds) \cite{Laakso2011} and is the model most aspired to -- thus publishers business model over the years and decades changed, and is changing still.
-An increasing number of articles is continually being free to the reader, with Article Processing Charges coming into place \cite{Burchardt2014}, so as to fully or in part replace the tried and true subscription model, which indeed was not beyond improvement, yet has served science well and for a long time.
+The problem was, however, pinpointed to this model of conducting scientific publishing, namely that there are those that truly can't afford the subscription as they are expensive, with the freedom of science also being a chiming sound, and so a movement was started, in a more prominent form this time, which touted Open Access\footnote{Enabled by innovation in digital technology. \cite{Ginsparg2011}} publishing. \cite{White1976,Laakso2011,OGara2019} Through time, various forms of this kind of publishing were designed and put into practice, with the basic idea that the final version of the article should be free for the reader; this kind is typically called Gold Open Access (although there are other kinds) \cite{Laakso2011} and is the model most aspired to; thus, publishers business model over the years and decades changed and is still changing.
+An increasing number of articles are continually being free to the reader, with Article Processing Charges coming into place \cite{Burchardt2014}, so as to fully or in part replace the tried and true subscription model, which indeed was not beyond improvement yet has served science well and for a long time.